vinsol/solidus_admin_insights/README.md

 3.  `HEADERS`: The static header fields for report.
 Note time based fields are automatically added.
 Any field not declared here but available in observation will be ignored while displaying the report.
 4.  `SEARCH_ATTRIBUTES`: A hash containing the attributes and their name on frontend based on which report result can be filtered.

-Additionally they need to define two nested classes.
-Result and Result::Observation.
+Additionally they need to define two nested classes. `Result` and `Result::Observation`.

-Result class can inherit from Spree::Report::Result if it is a basic report or from Spree::Report::TimedResult if the result can be time scaled(i.e. changing reporting period changes the scale of report).
+`Result` class can inherit from `Spree::Report::Result` if it is a basic report or from `Spree::Report::TimedResult` if the result can be time scaled(i.e. changing reporting period changes the scale of report).

-Similarly Observation class needs to inherit either from Spree::Report::Observation or Spree::Report::TimedObservation.
+Similarly Observation class needs to inherit either from `Spree::Report::Observation` or `Spree::Report::TimedObservation`.
 It defines a macro call `observation_fields` which can be passed an array or hash with default values of fields which form one report item.
 Create a method of same name in Observation class for virtual fields which are not returned by queries. ie. average or for formatting db results.

 `TimedResult` has 2 lifecycle methods which can be overriden for customizing the report output.
 1. `build_empty_observations`: Generates empty observations which are later filled with datapoints returned by report query.